-David O. Selznick, born on this day 99 years ago, was among the most powerful producers during Hollywood's Golden Age.
-We look back at the man who brought Gone With the Wind and other classics to the silver screen.
+David O. Selznick, born May 10, 1902, was among the most powerful producers during Hollywood's Golden Age.
+On what would have been his 99th birthday, we look back at the man who brought Gone With the Wind and other classics to the silver screen.

 Born in Pittsburgh as the son of a wealthy silent movie distributor, Selznick worked for his father as soon as he was able, and moved to Hollywood when he was only 24 to further immerse himself in the movie business.
 A tireless worker with limitless ambition, Selznick started as a script reader at MGM, jumped to Paramount to become an associate director, and moved to RKO when offered a vice president of production position, before coming full circle and returning to MGM as a producer.